Packers are still pushing hard - Austin Daily Herald

 The Austin boys cross country team and the Austin girls took third place at the Austin triangular at the Mower County Fairgrounds Thursday.

-Jackson Marsh led the Austin boys with a third place finish and
+Jackson Marsh led the Austin boys with a third place finish and Marissa Shute took fourth to lead the Packers girls.

 While 3.1 miles on the cross country course is a draining feat for all runners, Austin’s Thomas Herrick found the motivation to finish his race with a sprint in the boys race.